buildkite-plugins/docker-buildkite-plugin/README.md

 Example: `[ "8080:80" ]` (Map TCP port 80 in the container to port 8080 on the Docker host.)

+### `cpus` (optional, string)

+Set the CPU limit to apply when running the container.
+More information can be found in https://docs.docker.com/config/containers/resource_constraints/#cpu.

+Example: `0.5`

 ## Developing

 You can use the [bk cli](https://github.com/buildkite/cli) to run the test pipeline locally, or just the tests using Docker Compose directly: